Second Reformed Dutch Church

 Second Reformed Dutch Church (also known as Mt.
 Carmel Roman Catholic Church; Ironbound Educational and Igreja Assembleia de deus) is a historic church building at 178-184 Edison Place in Newark, Essex County, New Jersey, United States.

 It was built in 1848 originally for a Dutch Reformed congregation.
 The building added to the National Register of Historic Places in 1979.
-It has been home to several other congregations since its founding, including Igreja Assembleia de deus, an Assemblies of God congregation led by Pastor Welbr DosSantos.
+It has been home to several other congregations since its founding, including Igreja Assembleia de deus, an Assemblies of God congregation led by Pastor Welbr DosSantos, who is the first missionary sent from Assembleia de Deus, Belo Horizonte, Brasil to the USA.